ebolyen/4cscc-lab-manual-microbit-makecode/book/lessons/lesson-05-atmospheric-sensing/04-lesson-01-kitronik-aqeb-parts.md

 ## Zip Status LEDs

-The Kitronik Air Quality and Environmental Board has three Zip Status LEDs are individually multicolored programmable LEDs that can be used in your projects.
+The Kitronik Air Quality and Environmental Board has three Zip Status LEDs that are individually multicolored programmable LEDs that can be used in your projects.
 These LEDs can be used as status lights for sensors, change colors with different sensor values.

 ![kitronik-aqb-zip](assets/kitronik-aqb-zip.png)